greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Convolutional layer might work well for this problem because it provide robustness to deformations of the image data content, and was designed to extract features from images so it is a direct application for traffic signs classification problem.

+This model architecture is suitable for this problem because based on LeNet architecture which was developed to recognize hand written digits.
+I believe this task is very close to traffic signs classification, except hand written digits is likely have less features than traffic signs, so modification of initial architecture may increase the model accuracy.

 Important design choices:
 * preprocess and extend data to get better results on training and evaluating network